panliu0310/Mini-PyGame/README.md

 # Mini-PyGame

-This repository consists of several Python mini-game
+This repository consists of 5 Python mini-game

 1. Pong @TokyoEdTech
   Pong is one of the first computer games that ever created, this simple "tennis like" game features two paddles and a ball.